-Finally, you should also consider creating an estimate of all your customer success related activities and playbooks.
+Finally, you should also consider creating an estimate of all your customer success-related activities and playbooks.
 Consider reviewing your customer success efforts with your executive team by comparing the required effort versus actual effort.
-This review will give your executive team a better understanding of why the additional budget is needed.
+This review will give your executive team a deeper understanding of why the additional budget is needed.

 To get the budget for scaling customer success, you must be able to articulate the value that customer success brings to your organization and tie it with the company’s overall strategy.
 For example, if your organization’s primary objective is revenue growth, show how you plan to use the new budget to promote advocacy and referrals, which will result in new business.
 Most importantly, make sure your customer success goals are clearly defined and attainable.

 When asking for a budget, you need to set up one that clearly reflects how the requested funds will be used.
 We recommend using a staffing model and utilizing other teams in your organization to get accurate numbers that would help support your requested budget.

 What metrics are you using to demonstrate the value of your customer success team?
 What else have you done to increase your customer success budget successfully?
 Be my customer success hero and share your experience with other customer success managers in the comments below.